includeos/IncludeOS/README.md

     $./test.sh

-will build and run a VM for you, and let you know if everything worked out.
+will build and run a VM for you - running [this example service](./src/debug/test_service.cpp), and let you know if everything worked out.

 ## Start developing